Starias22/Speech-Emotion-Detection/README.md

 Each sample is linked to an audio file and its corresponding emotion label.

+The dataset can be found on [my drive](https://drive.google.com/drive/folders/1MR3Bvx_OPnGNEtHqSmP_WtD0BiAvgcdp?usp=sharing).
+It contains one folder and two files:
+- `EmotionalSpeechSetBlind`: This folder contains all the audio files in wav format.
+- `Train_audio_liste.csv`: This CSV file represents the training dataset and contains the data to be used for training and validation.
+It consists of 3 attributes:

+  1. The index of the row
+  2. `label`: The label of the data entry, which is the class or category of emotion
+  3. `filepath`: The filepath, which represents the path of the audio file, related to the dataset folder.
+- `BlindTest_audio_liste.csv`: This CSV file contains the data samples to be labeled to test our model.

 ## Preprocessing and Feature Extraction

 - **Checking for NULL values**: